Eden-Eldith/ChatInsights/README.md

 └── training_data.csv       # Optional CSV training data output
 ```

+---

+- If you have alot of Notes, Then you may want to follow this [fix for the obsidian graph](https://www.reddit.com/r/ObsidianMD/comments/16hvjiy/fix_for_a_slow_obsidian_graph_view/)
-To take this futher, Use the obsidian plugin [Ai Tagger Universe](https://github.com/niehu2018/obsidian-ai-tagger-universe) and I reccomend [Gemma3 on Ollama 1b version](https://ollama.com/library/gemma3) as the model for super fast tagging
+- To take this futher, Use the obsidian plugin [Ai Tagger Universe](https://github.com/niehu2018/obsidian-ai-tagger-universe) and I reccomend [Gemma3 on Ollama 1b version](https://ollama.com/library/gemma3) as the model for super fast tagging